brpasiliao/chalkboard/README.md

+# Chalkboard
-# Chalkboard by Bian Pasiliao
+By: Bian Pasiliao

-## Site is live at: https://brpasiliao.github.io/chalkboard/
+Site is live at: https://brpasiliao.github.io/chalkboard/

 ## Technologies used:
-### Front-end: HTML and CSS
+Front-end: HTML and CSS

 ## Sketches:
 ### Sitemap: